Buddhist Foundations

 Suggested Readings: Buddhist Philosophy & Ethics

 A mix of classic texts and accessible introductions, many available for free online.
 These are personal recommendations, not endorsements of any particular tradition or viewpoint.
 Explore what resonates with you.
+Many are available through public libraries or online platforms via web search.

 Classic & Foundational Texts